Borani Kadoo (Afghani Squash Salad) | براني كدو

 Borani Kadoo (Afghani Squash Salad)

 The struggle is real when it comes to zucchini/squash.
 I'm forever buying them with all the best intentions in the world, then slowly, shamefully watching them rot in the fridge 'cause I'm too useless to do anything with them.
-I recently discovered THIS DISH, and now my squash-game is changed forever.
-Borani Kadoo (Afghani Squash Salad) is a game-changer.
-If you thought you knew delicious, you've been kidding yourself it's an absolutely amazing and super simple dish from Afghanistan.
+So, when I discovered THIS DISH, my squash-game is forever changed.

 Like much of the Middle East and Mediterranean, sharing plates and salads feature prominently in the cuisine of Afghanistan.
 There are many ingenious preparations of the humblest of ingredients.
 They don't come more humble than the squash/zucchini/courgette.
 This cooked salad is part way between a salad, dip and stew - it can be served warm, or at room temperature (I prefer room temp) and is perfect alongside mountains of flatbreads to scoop and dip.